openshift/cluster-node-tuning-operator/README.md

 ```

 The CR for the Operator has two major sections.
 The first
-section, `profile:`, is a list of Tuned profiles and their names.
+section, `profile:`, is a list of TuneD profiles and their names.
 The
 second, `recommend:`, defines the profile selection logic.

 Multiple custom tuning specifications can co-exist as multiple CRs
 in the Operator's namespace.
 The existence of new CRs or the deletion
 of old CRs is detected by the Operator.
 All existing custom tuning
 specifications are merged and appropriate objects for the containerized
-Tuned daemons are updated.
+TuneD daemons are updated.

 ### Management state